Maged325/SQL-Portfolio/Project_5/readme.md

-# **Task 5: SQL-Based Analysis of Product Sales**
+# Project 5 – SQL-Based Analysis of Product Sales

-This project is part of the Elevvo Internship Tasks — focused on SQL analytics using the Chinook Database.
-The objective is to perform deep product and sales analysis using SQL queries and business logic.
+## 📌 Project Overview
+This project uses the Chinook Database to perform SQL-based analysis of product sales and answer key business questions.
+By leveraging JOINs, aggregations, and window functions, the analysis provides insights into sales performance across products, regions, and time periods.

 ---